segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 ## Getting started

-Before you connect Segment to Google Analytics 4, configure a Google Analytics 4 property in your Analytics account.
+Before you connect Segment to Google Analytics 4 Cloud, configure a Google Analytics 4 property in your Analytics account.
 For more information, see Google's article: [Set up Analytics for a website and/or app](https://support.google.com/analytics/answer/9304153){:target='_blank'}.

-To add the Google Analytics 4 destination:
+To add the Google Analytics 4 Cloud destination:

 1. From the Segment web app, click **Catalog**, then click **Destinations**.
-2. Search for “Google Analytics 4” in the Destinations Catalog, and select the destination.
+2. Search for “Google Analytics 4 Cloud” in the Destinations Catalog, and select the destination.
-3. Click **Configure Google Analytics 4** in the top-right corner of the screen.
+3. Click **Configure Google Analytics 4 Cloud** in the top-right corner of the screen.
 4. Select the source that will send data to Google Analytics 4 and follow the steps to name your destination.
 5. On the **Settings** tab, enter in the [Measurement ID](https://support.google.com/analytics/answer/9539598){:target='_blank'} for web streams or the [Firebase App ID](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference?client_type=firebase#payload_query_parameters){:target='_blank'} for mobile streams.
 Next, enter in the API Secret associated with your GA4 stream and click **Save**.